nxshh/DevOps_Internship/task-03/README.md

-# Task-03: Infrastructure as Code (IaC) using Terraform
+# Task-03: IaC using Terraform

 ## 📌Objective
 Provision a local Docker container using Terraform to understand Infrastructure as Code (IaC) concepts.